WordPress vs. Blogger – Which one is Better? (Pros and Cons)

 WordPress Themes

 Blogger, by default, only provides a limited set of templates to use.
 You can modify the colors and layout of these templates using the built-in tools, but you cannot create your designs or make modifications.
-There are some non-official Blogger templates available, but those templates are usually deficient in quality.
+Some non-official Blogger templates are available, but those templates are usually deficient in quality.

-There are thousands of free and premium WordPress themes which allow you to create professional-looking websites.
+Thousands of free and premium WordPress themes allow you to create professional-looking websites.
 There is a WordPress theme for just about every kind of website.
-No matter what your site is about, you will find plenty of high-quality articles which are easy to modify and customize.
+No matter what your site is about, you will find plenty of high-quality articles that are easy to modify and customize.

 4. Portability